FJ-Zillow-Org/Zillow/README.md

 ## Requirements:
 - Use clustering in one or more stages of the process.
 - Discuss highlights or discoveries from the data, from the project, and from data science.
-- Creates .py modules that hold any functions you use throughout the project.
+- Create .py modules that hold any functions you use throughout the project.
 ## Deliverables:
 - Jupyter Notebook
 - Supporting Modules with functions